almereyda/awesome-starred/README.md

 - [fxa-auth-db-mysql](https://github.com/mozilla/fxa-auth-db-mysql) - DEPRECATED - Migrated to https://github.com/mozilla/fxa
 - [wiki-plugin-datscript](https://github.com/maxogden/wiki-plugin-datscript) - a federated wiki plugin for datscript
 - [whatiscode](https://github.com/BloombergMedia/whatiscode) - Paul Ford’s “What Is Code?”
-- [assembl](https://github.com/assembl/assembl) - Assembl is an online debate and synthesis platform
+- [assembl](https://github.com/assembl/assembl) - Assembl is an online debate and synthesis platform.
+See for yourself how our Assembl platform works : http://bit.ly/2kgmQrx
 - [fullPage.js](https://github.com/alvarotrigo/fullPage.js) - fullPage plugin by Alvaro Trigo.
 Create full screen pages fast and simple
 - [HumanEcosystems](https://github.com/xdxdVSxdxd/HumanEcosystems) - Human Ecosystems collects public conversations from social networks in entire cities in order to understand citizens’ thoughts, emotions and relations.
 This data is then given back to civil society as an ubiquitous, real-time common, as a real-time source of Open Data which can be used by citizens, administrations, organisations and companies to gain better understandings of society, communities, cultures, and to create innovative services, to organise and to act.
 - [101](https://github.com/tjmehta/101) - A modern JS utility library